 Objects are placed in the L1 Cache (and updated there) during the course of the transaction.
 This provides rapid access to the objects in use in the users application and is used to guarantee that there is only one object with a particular identity at any one time for that EntityManager.
 When the EntityManager is closed the cache is cleared.

-Plugin The L1 cache is a DataNucleus plugin point allowing you to provide your own cache where you require it.
+The L1 cache is a DataNucleus cache where you require it.